vectorsigmaissomewhere/Django-Projects-/Core-Django/ConceptsWithCode/jitem 12 Concrete View Class in Django Rest Framework.md

 ]
 ```

-Problem with the above group
+Problem with the above code
 ```text
 In the above code we have made a jungle of urls so we are only using 2 combined classes one